Link Search Menu Expand Document

 Ingredients:

-• Microsoft Windows Server 2012 R2 or later (Virtual or Physical) with x86-64 processor with minimum of 8 cores (vCPUs), 16 GB RAM and 300 MB plus disk-based write I/O cache (non-persistent data, at least 50 GB recommended).
+• Server (Virtual or Physical) with x86-64 processor with minimum of 8 cores (vCPUs), 16 GB RAM and 300 MB plus disk-based write I/O cache (non-persistent data, at least 50 GB recommended).

 • Network connection of 1Gbps or faster.
 Fast network between hosts and VMware CDP proxies is required, including LAN and WAN connections.